TitusKirch/saas-template/README.md

 cd ../..
 ```

-### Organization
+### Teams

-To disable the organization feature, you can set `teams` to `false` inside of the `services/api/config/permission.php` file.
-You also want to remove the migrations with organization in the name and the migration `services/api/database/migrations/2024_05_15_115605_add_is_default_and_is_owner_to_roles_table.php`.
-After that you should be able to user this template with the remaining Organization features.
-If you want to remove the organization feature completely, you can search the code for `Organization` and remove the code/files or adjust the code to your needs.
+To disable the team feature, you can set `teams` to `false` inside of the `services/api/config/permission.php` file.
+You also want to remove the migrations with team in the name and the migration `services/api/database/migrations/2024_05_15_115605_add_is_default_and_is_owner_to_roles_table.php`.
+After that you should be able to user this template with the remaining team features.
+If you want to remove the team feature completely, you can search the code for `team` and remove the code/files or adjust the code to your needs.